trunglive/javascript-algorithms/README.md

-### Javascript Algorithms
+### JavaScript Algorithms

 This project includes common algorithms and data structures in Computer Science.
-The purpose of this project is to improve my skill in writing more efficient algorithms and learn the latest Javascript features.
+The purpose of this project is to improve my skill in writing more efficient algorithms and learn the latest JavaScript features.